1. General Provisions

 2. PAMM Account Requirements.

 2.2.
-When registering a PAMM Account, the Manager’s Capital is transferred to the Manager’s Investment Account.
+When registering a PAMM Account, the Manager’s Capital can be transferred to the Manager’s Investment Account.

 2.3.
 The balance of the Manager’s Investment Accounts which is equal to or less than the Manager’s Capital can be withdrawn only when the PAMM Account is liquidated.